-Of course, in order to achieve significant results, there is not enough good equipment, and the subsequent processing of the obtained initial images plays an almost important role.
+Of course, there is not enough good equipment to achieve significant results, and the subsequent processing of the obtained initial images plays an almost important role.
 But processing skills come with experience, and it is better to acquire a telescope for astrophotography right away.
-There are not so many clear nights to be wasted fighting the recalcitrant “iron”.
+There are not so many clear nights to be wasted fighting the recalcitrant “iron.”

 Who Are The “Planets” And “Deep Sky” Guys?

-Usually astrophotographers specialize in types of photography as “planets” (shoot the moon and planets) or “deep sky” (shoot galaxies, nebulae, star clusters, comets, etc.).
-Depending on this, the equipment used, image processing methods differ, and the requirements for shooting conditions are often completely opposite.
-So, if for shooting planets and the Moon you need a calm atmosphere (even if it is not very transparent), the so-called "sing", then transparency and lack of illumination are important to get good pictures of deep sky objects, and calmness of the atmosphere is not essential.
+Usually, astrophotographers specialize in types of photography as “planets” (shoot the moon and planets) or “deep-sky” (shoot galaxies, nebulae, star clusters, comets, etc.).
+Depending on this, the equipment used, image processing methods differ, and the requirements for shooting conditions are often opposite.

-But although image processing is a very interesting lesson with its own secrets and nuances, this is a separate very large topic and we will not touch on it in this article, especially since the source materials for processing still need to be obtained.
+But although image processing is an exciting lesson with its secrets and nuances, this is a separate, huge topic.
+We will not touch on it in this article, especially since the source materials for processing still need to be obtained.
 Consider the astrophotography equipment requirements for astrophotography.

 Which Mount Is Suitable for An Astrophotography Telescope?

-For high-quality astrophotography, a good mount is almost more important than a telescope (lens) and a camera.
-So, a small telescope or even a photographic lens on a rigid mount will allow you to get excellent pictures, while even a 10 inch telescope without a good mount is completely useless for astrophotography.
-It is desirable that the mount has driven in both axes and the ability to control from a computer - this will allow using auto-guiding.
+A good mount is almost more important than a telescope (lens) and a camera for high-quality astrophotography.
+So, a small telescope or even a photographic lens on a rigid mount will allow you to get excellent pictures.
+In contrast, even a 10-inch telescope without a good mount is entirely useless for astrophotography.

 What Is the Recommended Lens Aperture?

-The telescope for effective astrophotography should be as fast as possible (have a relative aperture of f/6 – f/4) – this allows you to collect more light from celestial objects in a shorter period of time.
-Usually, for deep sky astrophotography, either a small semi-apochromat mounted on a mount with auto-guidance is used – as a compact travel tool if the volume of luggage is limited, or a reflector with an aperture of 200-250 mm on an equatorial mount.
+The telescope for practical astrophotography should be as fast as possible (have a relative aperture of f/6 – f/4) – this allows you to collect more light from celestial objects in a shorter period.
+Usually, for deep sky astrophotography, either a small semi-apochromatic mounted on a mount with auto-guidance is used – as a compact travel tool if the volume of luggage is limited, or a reflector with an aperture of 200-250 mm on an equatorial mount.

-It is highly desirable that the telescope has an electric focuser or at least a two-speed Crayford focuser – if during visual observations small focusing inaccuracies are compensated for by the lens of the eye, and we will not even notice them, then when using a telescope for astrophotography, this will lead to a blurred image.
+The telescope should have an electric focuser or at least a two-speed Crayford focuser – if, during visual observations, small focusing inaccuracies are compensated for by the lens of the eye, and we will not even notice them.
+When using a telescope for astrophotography, this will lead to a blurred image.

 Features of Shooting Deep Space Objects